2013 Valenzuela local elections: Mayoral and vice mayoral election

 Incumbent mayor Sherwin Gatchalian is now on his third term as the mayor of Valenzuela.
 As prescribed by the 1987 Constitution of the Philippines, he is barred from running as the mayor and he may choose to run into higher or lower office instead.
 Prior to his election as mayor in 2004, he represented the first district of Valenzuela from 2001 to 2004.
-In April 2012, he signed his intention to run for the Senate race under the Pwersa ng Masang Pilipino party headed by former President Joseph Ejercito Estrada.
+In April 2012, he signed his intention to run for the Senate race under the Pwersa ng Masang Pilipino party headed by former President Joseph Estrada.

 He instead would run as representative of the 1st District of the city.
 His brother, incumbent congressman Rexlon Gatchalian who is on his second term is running in his place.
 Rexlon Gatchalian, also known as Rex, is on his second term as district representative/congressman, hence he is not yet term limited.
 Rex entered Valenzuela politics in 2007 occupying his current post.
 The other candidate for mayorship is Adelma A. Yang-Gunigundo, wife to the incumbent second district representative Magtanggol Gunigundo.

 There are only two candidates for vice mayor's office: incumbent vice mayor and Liberal's Eric M. Martinez and incumbent first district councilor Katherine "Khay" C. Pineda.